 We’re all navigating the same sea but in different boats – and so we should normalise that it’s okay to feel different to others.
 Each friendship group or family will go by different rules, our kids shouldn’t be offended if they’re no longer allowed to go around their mate’s homes.
 The same goes for hugging and handshakes.
 As everyone manages the situation in their own way, it’s okay to feel unsure.
 As parents, we should encourage our children to talk about their concerns and help them to work through specific anxieties.

-If your child would like specific advice about UCAS, university choices or A Level choices, our online tutors are on-hand to offer advice, guidance and mentoring before and after results day.
+If your teen would like any help with their school work over the holidays, out online tutors are on-hand to offer advice, guidance and mentoring through this tricky time.
 Our tutors are all subject experts from UK unis, and they went through the same process as your child in the past few years (so they can empathise with their education being disrupted this year too!).
 Have a browse for a tutor or book a call with one of our tutor experts, and we’ll help you find what you need.